hadro/info654fa20/slides/class_4.md

 - (demo on page)
 - [CSS Zen Garden](http://www.csszengarden.com/)
 - alternatively, [ashleyblewer.com](https://ashleyblewer.com)

 ---
-# Pep talk first

-<iframe src="https://player.vimeo.com/video/24715531" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
-<p><a href="https://vimeo.com/24715531">Ira Glass on Storytelling</a> from <a href="https://vimeo.com/thedak">David Shiyang Liu</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-There are many different ways to do things with CSS.
-While HTML is more inclined to follow the best semantic practice, CSS is much more open to interpretation.
-This can be frustrating because there's less of a "right way" to do something.

----
 # How to put CSS on the page